We are proud of our FIVE STAR rating on Facebook. See all our Facebook Reviews. Like our Facebook Page to get news and updates in your feed.

 Solidarity Tax: This is a tax on large fortunes, it is a temporary tax imposed on the wealthiest residents.
 It is known as ‘impuesto de solidaridad a las grandes fortunas’ or ‘solidarity tax on large fortunes’.
 The tax is levied on individuals with net assets exceeding €3 million

-Inheritance or succession laws and taxation will likely differ from your current country of residence, and if you have financial interests in other countries it's important to consider this as well.
+Inheritance or succession laws and taxation will likely differ from your current country of residence, and if you have financial interests in other countries it's important to consider those as well.
 If you have citizenship in another country you may be able to indicate a preference to follow alternative inheritance or succession laws other than the Spanish ones.

+Proper estate planning can help manage inheritance taxes in both Spain and countries in which you have other interests, potentially reducing the tax burden on your heirs.
 It's advisable to consult a lawyer (abogado) to help you prepare a will, and don't forget you may need a will in multiple countries.

 WHAT DOES HELP AT HAND SPAIN DO?